DHI/terracotta/docs/tutorials/wsgi.rst

    http://your_server_ip

-For further instructions on how to initially set up Nginx check `here`_
+For further instructions on how to initially set up Nginx check `here`_.

 Get data and optimize for Terracotta